The Cantos

-The section he wrote at the end of World War II, a composition started while he was interned by American occupying forces in Italy, has become known as The Pisan Cantos, and is the part of the work most often considered to be self-sufficient.
-It was awarded the first Bollingen Prize in 1948.
-There were many repercussions, since this in effect honoured a poet who had been condemned as a traitor of his native country, and was also diagnosed with a serious and disabling mental illness.

 Structure

-The Cantos can appear on first reading to be chaotic or structureless because it lacks plot or a definite ending.
+The Cantos can appear on first reading to be chaotic or structureless because the poem lacks an obvious plot.
 R. P. Blackmur, an early critic, wrote, "The work of Ezra Pound has been for most people almost as difficult to understand as Soviet Russia … The Cantos are not complex, they are complicated".
-The issue of incoherence of the work is reflected by the equivocal note sounded in the final two more-or-less completed cantos; according to the William Cookson, the final two cantos show that Pound has been unable to make his materials cohere, while they insist that the world itself still does cohere.
 Pound and T. S. Eliot had previously approached the subject of fragmentation of human experience: while Eliot was writing, and Pound editing, The Waste Land, Pound had said that he looked upon experience as similar to a series of iron filings on a mirror.
 Each filing is disconnected, but they are drawn into the shape of a rose by the presence of a magnet.
-The Cantos takes a position between the mythic unity of Eliot's poem and Joyce's flow of consciousness and attempting to work out how history (as fragment) and personality (as shattered by modern existence) can cohere in the "field" of poetry.

 Nevertheless, there are indications in Pound's other writings that there may have been some formal plan underlying the work.
 In his 1918 essay A Retrospect, Pound wrote "I think there is a 'fluid' as well as a 'solid' content, that some poems may have form as a tree has form, some as water poured into a vase.
 That most symmetrical forms have certain uses.
 That a vast number of subjects cannot be precisely, and therefore not properly rendered in symmetrical forms".
 Critics like Hugh Kenner who take a more positive view of The Cantos have tended to follow this hint, seeing the poem as a poetic record of Pound's life and reading that sends out new branches as new needs arise with the final poem, like a tree, displaying a kind of unpredictable inevitability.

 Another approach to the structure of the work is based on a letter Pound wrote to his father in the 1920s, in which he stated that his plan was: